AaronGullickson/labs-wrangling-programming/README.md

 Ultimately, I want you to report your results in a short PDF report from a Quarto file.
 I give you freedom in thinking about how to get there, but you will ultimately need some linear models that consider controls for the percent foreign born, percent college educated, and unemployment in a city.
 You will also want to give some thought to graphical displays of the univariate and bivariate distributions of key variables.

 You can use the `report.qmd` file in the repository as a skeleton for your report.
 This document contains some stub information about sectioning of the report and what should go into each section of the report.
+Example code for figures and model tables is also provided which can be re-purposed as needed.

 When your report is completed, be sure to commit the PDF file to Canvas.